Article by Dr Manasa

 Dhanwantari had a son named Ketuman.
 Ketuman had one son namely Bhimaradha.
 Bhimaradha’s son was Divodasa who later went on to become the king of Kasi or Varanasi.

-Every year the auspicious day of Ashwayuja Bahula Trayodasi is celebrated as ‘Dhanwantari Jayanthi’ by the Ayurveda folks
+Every year the auspicious day of Ashwayuja Bahula Trayodasi is celebrated as ‘Dhanwantari Jayanthi’ by the Ayurveda folks.
+This festival is also famous as Dhanteras.

 In Sushruta Samhita, it is seen that Dhanwantari, Divodasa and Kasi Raja are the different names of the same individual